 What was the last good idea you had?
 Maybe it was the idea to strike out on your own and, right now, that doesn’t seem like such a good idea…

 However uncreative your business looks on the surface, having and nurturing ideas is a key part of keeping going.
 You might have the idea to launch a new product or product range or deliver what you currently do in a different format, to reach a whole new market or to stop doing something.

 Ideas are a key part of my ONION coaching framework and I find that coaching sessions with my clients are often fertile times for great ideas to emerge and develop.
-For many clients part of my role is as a sounding board off which to bounce new ideas.
+For many clients, part of my role is as a sounding board off and thought partner which to bounce new ideas.
 I’m often privileged to be the first to see the outline of a new concept for a product or service and to help a client begin to flesh it out.
 For others the safety and challenge of our coaching sessions cause them to see things differently and generate great ideas for new or revised ways of doing things in their work or business.
 As I’ve listened, observed and collaborated on the the genesis, development and testing of these ideas, a few things have struck me.

 - A good idea doesn’t necessarily have to lead to immediate explosive success.
 A good idea is simply one which helps you see or do things differently even if only for a short period of time.
 That ability to change your perspective is a precious one which allows any founder to see opportunities, spot gaps in the market or in your offering which leads to you and your business creating more value.
 So you know you’ve had a good idea when you find it giving you a fresh perspective on one or all aspects of your business even if you don’t decide to act on the specific idea itself.